JaredB11856/overtime/README.md

 - X Update buttons on employee homepage so they show on mobile
 - X Update buttons to include time span
 - X Update button sort order on employee homepage
-- Rempve unnecessary nav bar buttons for managers
+- X Rempve unnecessary nav bar buttons for managers
 - Fix admin dashboard bug
 - Implement Honeybadger for error reporting
 - Implement new relic for keeping the site alive